 The instruments must be in your name and there is a time limit on a leased SBLC’s.
 These bank instruments can only be leased for one year and one day.
 Bank instruments are checked for forgery and there are strict guidelines to adhere to.
 Heavy due diligence will be undertaken.
 Banks that issue fresh cut bank instruments must be UCP-600 compliant and be a top banking institution.

-Purchasing an SBLC, it is similar to the process of leasing an SBLC.
+Purchasing an SBLC, it is similar to the process of leasing a StandBy Letter Of Credit.
 The main difference is that you own the instrument in your company /name.
 For example: The Provider is the asset owner, asset holder and asset controller.
 If you choose to purchase the SBLC, the title of goods will be transferred to you.
 Purchasing an SBLC is advantageous in that you can then choose to lease the instrument out if you so choose to do so.
+Ask us about our low cost SBLC’s that can be put into a managed trade platform.

 Conventional funding can take a long period of time from submission to receiving funds for a project.
 The reasons can include;